Leland College

-Leland College (1870-1960) was founded in 1870 as a private college for blacks in New Orleans, Louisiana, but was open to all races.
+Leland College was founded in 1870 as a Christian college for blacks in New Orleans.
+It was open to students "irrespective of race, color or previous condition of servitude."
 It was formerly known as Leland University.
+It was relocated to Baker, Louisiana after a storm in 1915.
+It closed in 1960.

 History

 Leland University was founded in 1870.
 Holbrook Chamberlain, a philanthropist from Brooklyn, established the school.
 He bought the original campus’ land on St. Charles Avenue and built its buildings including University Hall.
 John Elijah Ford served as the school’s president.

 In 1873, the institution was relocated from temporary quarters to a new campus with buildings, which included the monumental Second Empire “University Hall” facing St. Charles Avenue.
 This campus was located across from Audubon Park and within block, of where Loyola University and Tulane University would build new campuses in the subsequent 25 years.